helenabutow/bunny/README.md

 # Intro

 Bunny is a sidecar proxy (of sorts) for Kubernetes probes.
-By handling and transforming probes, we can both offer features that Kubernetes does not and make probes more observable.
+By handling and transforming probes, we can both offer features that Kubernetes does not and improve those that already exist.

 # Status